2021/01/01

 Payment procedures.
 85% of grants are paid as advance payment.
 The remaining part is paid after an activity report (content and financial) has been submitted and approved.

-Decisions can be expected no later than 6 weeks after the deadline of submitting an application.
+Decisions can be expected no later than 6 weeks after the deadline for applying.

 Decisions on grants are taken by the Directors of the Nordic Council of Ministers’ Offices in Estonia, Latvia and Lithuania based on the quality of applications, the budget frames of the programme and the following indicators: